Updated March, 2022

 • Intercommodity spread - The simultaneous purchase of futures in one commodity and sale of futures in another commodity.

-Technical analysis - Price forecasting that uses historical price and trading volume information in chart/graph formations.
+Technical analysis - Price forecasting that uses historical price and trading volume information in chart or graph formations.

 • Technical factors - Factors used in price forecasting such as open interest, volume of trading, degree of recent price movement, price chart formations, and the approach of the first delivery notice day.

-Terms of trade - The relationship over time between the price of a countries exports to the price of its imports.
+Terms of trade - The relationship over time between the price of a country's exports to the price of its imports.

 Trade barriers - Means of preventing or slowing the import or export of commodities by imposing restrictions that reduce their flow.

 • Customs - A country's governmental agency authorized to collect tariffs on imported and exported goods.